hashicorp/terraform-provider-azurestack/website/docs/r/storage_blob.html.markdown

 * `name` - (Required) The name of the storage blob.
 Must be unique within the storage container the blob is located.

-* `resource_group_name` - (Required) The name of the resource group in which to create the storage container.
-Changing this forces a new resource to be created.

 * `storage_account_name` - (Required) Specifies the storage account in which to create the storage container.
  Changing this forces a new resource to be created.